suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

         }
 ~~~

-This results in n-manifests.
-This approach is useful when payloads contain
-information unique to a device.
-The encryption operation effectively becomes
-ENC(payload_i,CEK_i).

 ### CDDL

 The CDDL for the COSE_Encrypt_Tagged structure is shown in {{cddl-esdh}}.
-Only the minimum number of parameters are shown. empty_or_serialized_map
+Only the minimum number of parameters is shown. empty_or_serialized_map
 and header_map are structures defined in {{RFC9052}}.

 ~~~